FrenzyExists/FrenzyExists/README.md

 - 😎 About to take Micro 2 with the gang

+- 🍀 Got into the Codepath gang in Spring, 2024 | Intermediate Android

 - 🙃 This is both my college and personal repo, so my apologies for the wild inconsistent push schedules

 - ♾ Spanish and English speaker, puedo traducir between english to spanish ó español a inglés.